GitNomis/DTANN/README.md

 # DTANN
-DataMining Project on artifial neural networks by Normis and Racemuis.
+DataMining Project on artifial neural networks by Nomis and Racemuis.